 The

-matrix indicator for a specific model parameter; e.g., the first mean is indicated by"M[1,1]"
+OpenMxmatrix indicator for a specific model parameter; e.g., the first mean is indicated by"M[1,1]".
+These indicators can be viewed by runningtable_results(x, columns = NULL).The letter indicating an

 Examples